PECE-project/drupal-pece/profiles/pece/modules/contrib/tablefield/README.txt

 ### Themeless output ###

-Enabling the submodule TableField Themeless provides themeless output of a node's tablefield on the path 'node/%/themeless' (HTML, JSON or XML).
+Themeless module https://www.drupal.org/project/themeless provides themeless output of a node's tablefield on the path 'node/%/themeless' (HTML, JSON or XML).
 This is useful to embed the table's HTML elsewhere (as an iFrame) or to provide the table data as a service (JSON or XML) directly without the need of Views or a Service.

-- Enable the submodule TableField Themeless.
+- Enable the module Themeless.
 - Go to ../admin/structure/types/manage/[your-content-type]/display.
 - Uncollapse the CUSTOM DISPLAY SETTINGS and select 'Themeless'.
 - Save.
 - Now a new display mode appears besides Default and Teaser.
 Go and configure.
 - Save.

-Install and enable https://www.drupal.org/project/subpathauto to have the themeless output available under the alias path like 'some/alias/themeless' besides 'node/%/themeless'.

 ## CREDITS ##